Transportation Tunnels in Virginia

 Source: ESRI, ArcGIS Online

-Two tunnels were started for contruction of a canal in Virginia.
-The James River and Kanawha Canal constructed them upstream of the town of Buchanan.
+Two tunnels were started for contruction of the James River and Kanawha Canal upstream of the town of Buchanan, on a 15-mile extension which was never opened.
 The 192-foot long Mason Tunnel was completed, though the canal itself never reached that point.
-The Richmond and Allegheny Railroad expanded it in 1881, and it is still in use by the CSX Railroad.
+The Richmond and Allegheny Railroad expanded that tunnel in 1881; it is still in use by the CSX Railroad.

 Construction of the James River and Kanawha Canal ended in 1856 with the Marshall Tunnel still unfinished.
 Of the planned 1900 feet, 450 feet were excavated on the eastern end.
 On the western end, 200 feet of tunnel was blasted out.
 On both ends, tunnels planned for ventilation were dug from the surface.36